hikarimusic/hikarimusic.github.io/_pages/about.md

   - /about.html
 ---

-I am 董宇光, a medical student studying at the School of Medicine, National Taiwan University.
-I had been learning physics in high school and am currently studying medicine and algorithms.
-I am interested in cancer genomics and structural biology.
+I am 董宇光, a medical student studying at National Taiwan University.
+As an amateur researcher, I enjoy writing papers.
+As an amateur engineer, I enjoy developing software.
+As an amateur composer, I enjoy creating music.
+As a professional student, I enjoy learning medicine, physics, and algorithms.
+If you have any hobbies in common, I would be happy to have some discussions with you.

-* International Physics Olympiad: Silver Medal
+* 2020: National Taiwan University School of Medicine
-* 東京大学一般選抜：理一プラス４３点理三落ち
+* 2018: International Physics Olympiad Silver Medal

 ## Paper